pooja-27xox/Decode__labs/README.md

 Conclusion
 This project helped me understand the importance of Exploratory Data Analysis in the data analytics process.
 Through statistical analysis and visualization techniques, I was able to identify patterns, trends, and relationships within the dataset.
 The experience improved my practical skills in Python, data analysis, and data visualization.

+# SQL Data Analysis Using Superstore Dataset
+## Project Overview

+This project was completed as part of my Data Analytics Internship at DecodeLabs.
+The objective of this project was to analyze sales data using SQL queries and extract meaningful business insights from the Superstore dataset.

+The project demonstrates the use of SQL operations such as filtering, grouping, sorting, and aggregation to understand sales performance and customer behavior.

+Tools Used
+* Python
+* Pandas
+* SQLite (pandasql)
+* Google Colab

+Dataset
+The Superstore dataset contains information related to customer orders, sales, product categories, shipping details, and customer segments.

+SQL Operations Performed
+* SELECT
+* WHERE
+* GROUP BY
+* ORDER BY
+* COUNT()
+* SUM()
+* AVG()

+Analysis Performed
+* Displayed sample records from the dataset.
+* Counted the total number of records.
+* Analyzed customer segments using GROUP BY.
+* Calculated average sales by segment using AVG().
+* Calculated total sales by category using SUM().
+* Identified top-performing sales records.
+* Filtered high-value sales transactions using WHERE conditions.

+Key Findings
+* Different customer segments contribute differently to overall sales.
+* Some product categories generate higher sales than others.
+* High-value orders contribute significantly to business revenue.
+* SQL queries make it easier to analyze and summarize large datasets efficiently.

+Conclusion
+This project helped me improve my understanding of SQL and its application in data analysis.
+By using SQL queries, I was able to extract useful insights from the dataset and understand how data can support business decision-making.

 ## Author

 Pooja